Frogs of Borneo

 Green Paddy Frog

-Hylarana erythraea can be considered a commensal species.
-It takes advantage of human activities and is abundant in agricultural areas, ditches along roads, irrigation ponds, etc.
+Hylarana erythraea is a commensal species.
+It benefits from human activities and is abundant in agricultural areas, ditches along roads, irrigation ponds, and similar habitats.
+It is unlikely to be confused with other species.